shvishnu/GraphLP/README.md

 The executable takes a set of parameters to compute the desired matching:

 	-i -- /path/to/preferencelist
-	-o -- /path/to/store/the/quadruplelp (ending with .lp)
+	-q -- /path/to/store/the/quadruplelp (ending with .lp)
     -t -- /path/to/store/the/tripletlp (ending with .lp)
 To use the lpsolver to compute the matching for the generated LPs, use `lpsolver.sh`